LearnOnDemandSystems/docs/lod/lod-api/lod-api-launch.md

 # Launch

-The **Launch** command will launmch a specified lab for a specified user.
+The **Launch** command will launch a specified lab for a specified user.

 ## Parameters